 You have put a condition with two branches (each with its conditional template) that carries out the following test on each relevance element: If the contents of relevance match those of /presswatch/selection/byrelevance, then the contents of relevance are displayed bold and with a yellow background.
 Otherwise (the second branch) they are displayed normal.
-Check this in Authentic View.
+Check this in HTML Preview.

 Modifying the combo box and inserting a second condition branch

-In the combo box where the Authentic View user selects a byrelevance value, there is no dropdown list option for selecting all news items.
+In the combo box, there is no dropdown list option for selecting all news items.
 To include this option do the following:

-Now if the user selection is All, then this value (All) is passed to the node /presswatch/selection/byrelevance.
+The value All can now be entered in the byrelevance node.
 The idea is that when the byrelevance node contains the value All, all news items should be displayed.

 The condition that displays the news item template has a single branch with the expression metainfo/relevance=/presswatch/selection/byrelevance.
 Since no metainfo/relevance node has the value All, no news item will be displayed when All is the value of the byrelevance node.
 What you have to do is create a second branch for the condition, which will test for a value of All.
 By creating the news item template within this branch, you will be outputting the news item if the test is true.
 Do this as follows:

 The second branch has as its contents the same template as the first branch.
-What the second branch does is output the news item template if the user selection is All.
+What the second branch does is output the news item template if the content of the byrelevance node is All.

 After you have completed this section, save the design.